Columbine victims | Injured 1, 2, 3, 4, 5, 6

 ^ top

-Lisa Kreutz Lisa Kreutz, 18 in 1999.
+Lisa Kreutz, 18 in 1999.

 When the shooters entered the library Lisa heard one say: "Are you still with me?
 We're still gonna do this, right?"
 They started yelling then and one said something about blowing up the library.
 She heard an explosion inside the library and then she heard one of the gunmen say that he hated the school and that the school had messed him up

-The gunmen began shooting up the inside of the library, setting the fire alarm off.
-The girls pulled the chairs in closer to the table to hide behind but that didn't stop [Dylan Klebold].
-He fired his shotgun under their table.
-She was hit with several pellets, sustaining multiple gunshot wounds to her shoulder, hand, and both arms.
-She heard [Eric] ask "Do you believe in God?" of Valeen Schnurr, which occurred about the same time that [Dylan] fired again under the table where Lisa was still hiding.
+Valeen Schnurr, which occurred about the same time that [Dylan] fired again under the table where Lisa was still hiding.
 Lisa's right wrist was grazed by a stray bullet.
 She lay bleeding in the library for 2.5 hours, unable to move due to the severity of her injuries.
 She was eventually rescued by officials.
 She was the last survivor to be pulled from the library.

-Lisa was released from the hospital April 28, 1999.
-She graduated from Columbine High on May 23, 1999, and went on to the University of Colorado.
+graduated from Columbine High on May 23, 1999, and went on to the University of Colorado.
 She has never spoken publicly about what happened to her in the library on April 20, 1999.

 ^ top

-Lance Kirklin Lance Kirklin, 16 in 1999.
+Lance Kirklin, 16 in 1999.

-Lance had "A" Lunch with Dan Rohrbough and Sean Graves and, after arranging the lunch dishes as a centerpiece on his table, decided to go have a cigarette at "Smokers' Pit", an area at Clement Park where smokers would go in Leawood Park, across the street from the school.
+Sean Graves and, after arranging the lunch dishes as a centerpiece on his table, decided to go have a cigarette at "Smokers' Pit", an area at Clement Park where smokers would go in Leawood Park, across the street from the school.

 The three boys left the cafeteria and headed up the grassy hill outside Columbine's east entrance.
 That's when the gunmen opened fire.
-Lance saw Dan get shot and attempted to catch him, only to be shot himself in the foot, right leg, and chest.
+Lance saw Dan get shot and attempted to catch him, only to be shot himself in the foot, legs, and chest.
 He saw Sean fall to the ground as well, then Lance himself went down.

-A short while later, [Dylan Klebold] came down the stairs and shot Lance at point-blank range in the face.
-Later Lance said he only remembered seeing blue sky above him but felt his face being jolted and feeling pools of blood below his mouth.
+Dylan Klebold] came down the stairs and shot Lance at point-blank range in the face.
+Later Lance said he only remembered seeing blue sky above him but felt his face being jolted, and felt blood pool in his mouth.
 Just before he blacked out Lance saw Danny take his last breath.

-Lance suffered from a total of five gunshot wounds.
-His jaw and face were rebuilt with bone and tissue from his leg as well as titanium alloy to replace lost bone in his thigh and jaw.
-The process took 9 operations.
 He was released from the hospital on May 15, 1999.
 On May 21 he went with investigators to Columbine to do a walk-through of the crime scene in hopes of remembering more details about that tragic day.
-See the sketch he did of one of the shooters for officials.
+See the

-He returned to Columbine the next school year but was suspended due to sporadic attendance.
-Continues to hunt with his dad Mike and spoke up for gun rights April 2000 at a Denver town meeting on guns attended by President Bill Clinton.
+hunt with his dad Mike and spoke up for gun rights April 2000 at a Denver town meeting on guns attended by President Bill Clinton.
 He and his father moved into a new house with their new puppy 'Hunter'.

-Letter from Lance's family:
+Letter from Lance Kirklin's family:

 "Lance has worked hard to overcome adversity.
 He believes in treating others as he would want to be treated.
 He is sensitive, caring and able to put the needs of others before his own.
 Though he is unable to speak at this time due to the nature of his injuries, he has indicated tremendous sadness and concern for the others affected by this tragedy.
 Knowing Lance, he would want to be available to comfort others and is moved by the outpouring of love and support he has received.